 Schools and learning communities which are founded upon the principals of democracy and self-directed education have been around for over 100 years in the UK.

 The terminology and definitions vary from place to place as each one is unique and there is no defining model that they all follow.

-The educational approach taken at these settings is usually categorised as either Democratic or Self-Directed, although many will encompass both approaches to varying degrees.
+The educational approach taken at these settings is usually described as Democratic or Self-Directed, although many will encompass both approaches to varying degrees.

 Whilst lessons in Citizenship and Democracy can be taught in mainstream education, democratic schools are founded upon the idea that these skills are better acquired in practice.
 This is important, given the increasing global concerns about the alienation of children and young people from political processes and from communities (Hope, 2018).

 Children and young people in democratic schools, whatever their age, have autonomy and are trusted to collaboratively make decisions about how the community is run.
 Different settings have different mechanisms for facilitating this, but often there is an all-school meeting where decisions and rules are made.
 (These meetings are sometimes referred to as ‘circles’, reinforcing the idea that everyone is equal and free from hierarchy.)
 Everyone is given the opportunity to speak and be heard.
 Some also have a judicial committee to enforce rules and deal with conflicts.

 The oldest democratic school in the world today is AS Neill’s Summerhill School in Suffolk, England.
 Established in 1921, it has been the inspiration of many of the newer democratic settings.

 “If society were to treat any other group of people the way it treats its children, it would be considered a violation of human rights.
 Today many educationalists and families are becoming uneasy with this restrictive environment.
 They are beginning to look for alternative answers to mainstream schooling.
 One of these answers is democratic or ‘free’ schooling.